An electrolyte imbalance occurs if the body has too much or too little water. Symptoms of an imbalance include headaches, nausea, and fatigue.

 Older adults may be more susceptible to dehydration and electrolyte imbalances than younger adults.

 There are many reasons for this, including the following:

 - The kidneys may lose some of their function with age.

 - Older adults may take multiple medications, such as diuretics, that can change electrolyte levels.

-- They may not get enough to eat or drink due to disability, lack of appetite or thirst, or because they do not have regular access to food and drink.
+- Older adults may not get enough to eat or drink due to disability or lack of appetite or thirst or because they do not have regular access to food and drink.

-Caregivers and loved ones should watch older adults closely for signs of dehydration.
-They may need to help ensure that person is eating and drinking enough.
+Caregivers should watch older adults closely for signs of dehydration.
+They may need to help ensure that a person is eating and drinking enough.

 Signs of dehydration in an older adult can include: